How to Set Life Goals That Actually Stick

 How do I set life goals when I don’t know what I want?

 Start with values instead of goals.
-List 10 moments from the past year where you felt most energized, proud, or fully engaged.
-Look for patterns across those moments and name the underlying values (growth, connection, autonomy, creativity).
-Those values point toward goal domains when specific targets feel unclear.
-Research on self-concordance shows that values-connected goals receive more sustained effort than goals chosen from external expectations [2].
+List 10 moments from the past year where you felt most energized, proud, or fully engaged, and name the underlying values (growth, connection, autonomy, creativity).
+If no pattern emerges, observe yourself for 48 hours instead: note what you voluntarily do with free time and what you protect when the day gets crowded, then read your values off that behavior.
+Research on self-concordance shows that values-connected goals receive more sustained effort than goals chosen from external expectations [1].

 Why do my life goals keep changing every few months?